ayoton/ayovue/docs/docs/select.md

 # Select

-The <code>ASelect</code> component extend the standard html select element with the support of various styles, states and size..
+The <code>ASelect</code> component is used to select information from a collection of options.

 ## Playground